Krolik23/php-redis-k8s-exercise/README.md

 #### 3. Create an ArgoCD Application object configuration and use the previously built Helm Chart in it.

-To deploy the configuration using ArgoCD, it is necessary to create an additional manifest for the Application object, which will be responsible for deploying the Helm chart.
+To deploy the configuration using ArgoCD, it is necessary to create an additional manifest for the Application object, which will be responsible for deploying the Helm Chart.
 If the App of Apps is properly configured in ArgoCD, this should be the only task to perform.
 After placing the correct Application object configuration in the configured location monitored by App of Apps, the entire solution should be successfully deployed in the cluster.

 The example manifest for the Application resource is presented below:
 ```